Kurkulis/Kurkulis/README.md

 ### 📚 What I'm Learning

 * ~~How to compute the semantic similarity between two text documents using different methods (**BoW/TF-IDF, Transformers/BERT, Word2vec/fastText, Universal Sentence Encoder...**).~~
-* How to apply semantic similarity methods for real-world use cases. (**TF-IDF, BERT, fastText, LASER, Universal Sentence Encoder**)
+* ~~How to apply semantic similarity methods for real-world use cases. (**TF-IDF, BERT, fastText, LASER, Universal Sentence Encoder**)~~
-* How to build a NLP chatbot with Python.
+* How to build a chatbot with Python.
-* Django
+* How to improve your online privacy.
+* Everything about Linux and command line.